-Children and young people commonly use electronic equipment including mobile phones, tablets and computers daily to access the internet and share content and images via social networking sites such as Facebook, Twitter, MSN, Tumblr, Snapchat, Tik Tok and Instagram.
-Those technologies and the internet are a source of fun, entertainment, communication and education.
+Children and young people commonly use electronic equipment including mobile phones, tablets, and computers daily to access the internet and share content and images via social networking sites such as Facebook, Twitter, MSN, Tumblr, Snapchat, Tik Tok and Instagram.
+Those technologies and the internet are a source of fun, entertainment, communication, and education.
 Unfortunately, however, some adults and young people will use those technologies to harm children and the use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.

-The breadth of issues within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying; - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Children sign an acceptable use policy each year which contains guidance on how devices can be used in school.
+Many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
+No mobile phones are to be used onsite by children.
+If a child brings a mobile phone to school, it must be handed in where it can be locked away and collected again at dismissal.
+The online safety policy can be found on the school website and information regarding social platforms are communicated to parents as necessary.